|

 “will not spare those who sinned earlier or any of the others”.

-to verse 3 the Corinthians are “demanding (from Paul) that Christ is
+to verse 3 the Corinthians are demanding proof from Paul that Christ is

 His children in the Lord now question that Jesus is using him to